 Local customers can purchase merchandise from the Customer Services Centre in Jamestown.

-Overseas customers can visit the following website to place an order: https://harryallen2017.wordpress.com/
+Overseas customers can contact the U.K agent on e-mail email@example.com to place an order.

 Royal Wedding: HRH Prince Henry of Wales and Ms Meghan Markle